TargetSolutions/slate/source/index.html.md

 end | End date of assignment | datetime name | Title of assignment | string minimum_staffing | Employees needed |	integer
-shifts | Employees working the assignment	| array
+is_finalized | Is the assignment finalized on the date | boolean notes | Assignment notes on the date | string shifts | Employees working the assignment	| array

 ## day.assignment.shifts

-> day.assignment.shifts

-This array holds data about the employees scheduled for the assignment on the given day.

 ```json
 {